A trip to Similan Islands is one of the best day trips from Phuket or Khao Lak.

 4. Lunch at Mieng Island (Island number 4)

-They can prepare vegetarian/vegan lunch options, but you must inform your tour operator beforehand.
+Good to know: It’s possible to request vegetarian/vegan lunch options for your Similan trip, but you must inform your tour operator beforehand.
 We got special vegetarian food prepared for us as the buffet usually contains meat or seafood.
 And it was delicious.

 5. Princess and Honeymoon beach at Mieng Island